-Historically EIL's performance in reliability was good and the number of annual faults were low.
+Historically EIL's reliability performance was good and the number of annual faults were low.
 The averaging effects on a random fault pattern were not strong in any particular year.
 The DDP3 limits apply from 1 April 2020 to 31 March 2025.